CS2401-Fall2020/Week-3/README.md

 **DO NOT** change any of the method signatures from those given in the assignment, and read the instructions carefully.

 ## `extractAndSearch.java`
+### `extractSubArray`
-### `public static int[][] extractSubArray(int[][] inArray, int rowMin, int rowMax, int colMin, int colMax)`
+The signiture of this method will be `public static int[][] extractSubArray(int[][] inArray, int rowMin, int rowMax, int colMin, int colMax)`;
-This method will create a new 2-D integer array of size `rowMax-rowMin+1` by `colMax-rowMin+1`, from the given input array.
+This method will return a new 2-D integer array which contains a subset of the information in the given input array.
 The input array may be jagged.
+The output will:
+* be of size `rowMax-rowMin+1` by `colMax-rowMin+1`, and
-The output will match the coresponding locations of the input, i.e. the values from the `0`th column of the output will correspond to the `colMin`th column of the input.
+* match the coresponding locations of the input, i.e. the values from the `0`th column of the output will correspond to the `colMin`th column of the input.

+If the requested array cannot be extracted, the method will return `null`.
-The method will return `null` if either of the following are true:
+That is, it returns `null` if either of the following are true:
 * the maximum index (row or column) is *less* than the minimum (note equal is okay).
 * the ranges given are invalid for the input array (i.e. `inputArray[i][j]` does not exist for some `rowMin ≤ i ≤ rowMax` and `colMin ≤ j ≤ colMax`).